open-telemetry/community/guides/contributor/genai.md

 ## Frequently Asked Questions - Maintainers

 _Q: Can I close or hide issues or pull requests that are made through LLMs?_

 Yes, as your discretion you may close or hide issues or pull requests that are made through LLMs.
 We ask that you provide a clear explanation for why you are doing so, and -- if possible -- provide guidance on how the contributor can improve their contribution.

 _Q: How do I address contributors who are making consistent, low-effort contributions via LLMs?_

 If an individual contributor continues to engage in low-effort PRs or issues, _and_ you have exhausted other avenues of communication, please escalate the situation to the OpenTelemetry Governance Committee.
+Per the [Code of Conduct](https://github.com/cncf/foundation/blob/main/code-of-conduct.md), contributors are expected to help maintain a positive environment, which would include following guidance and published policy.

 _Q: Can I use LLM or Generative AI tooling to assist in my own work as a maintainer?_

 In general, you should evaluate the output of LLMs -- regardless of how you use them -- in the same way you'd evaluate the output of a human contributor or non-AI tool.
 For example, tools like [Dosu](https://dosu.dev/) are being used in